OfficialOzioma/attenvo_test/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-This is coding test as part of attenvo recruitment steps

-This project is built with laravel version 9.0
+This is coding test as part of attenvo recruitment steps, this project is built with laravel version 9.0 and Vuesj version 3, it uses the api provided by [attenvo](https://reqres.in/), to display list of users.

 ### Technology Stack

-* PHP 8.1
+* PHP v8.1
-* Laravel 9.0
+* Laravel v9.22.1
-* Vuesj 3
+* Vuesj v3
 * npm
 * composer
 * mysql
+* cache

 ## How to run this project